Apply to the B.S. in Urban Technology (First-Year)

 Admissions Application Options

-Students applying to the B.S. in Urban Technology have two application options: Early Decision or Regular decision (see chart below).
+Students applying to the B.S. in Urban Technology have three application options: Early Action, Early Decision, or Regular decision (see chart below).

 Early Decision (ED)